CindyPh7/ecs-wordpress-demo/README.md

 To achieve the best HA/automated architecture, it is recommended to:

 - Implement auto-scaling to automatically adjust the number of ECS instances based on demand.
+- Set up Wordpress static on S3

 ## Ideas for Improving Infrastructure

 To improve the infrastructure, it is recommended to:

-- Use Load balancer to set up SSL.
+- Use Load balancer to set up SSL and split traffic.
+- Improve networking rules to secure.
+In the RDS security group, if we cannot predict a fix IP for running Wordpress services, we may allow only the public subnet range CIDR.
 - Use a backend for Terraform tfstate (can be stored on a S3 bucket) to prevent multiple terraform runs and get one source of trust.
 - Refactor the Terraform code into modules to re-use the code of each component for other project or if it needs to be deployed in different environments (DEV, QA, PROD).
 - Implement monitoring and logging solutions such as AWS CloudWatch or Prometheus Grafana to gain insights into application performance and troubleshoot issues.